spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 !SLIDE

-## CHAMP shows Hash Maps have plenty of room at the bottom
+## CHAMP shows Hash Maps have plenty of room at the bottom compared to original ClojureScript HAMT implementation

-- 2x perf for iteration
+- 2x speed up for iteration
-- 10 - 100x perf for equality checking
+- 10 - 100x speed up for equality checking
 - Lower memory overhead

 !SLIDE

-## For Peter biggest win is making Hash Maps much easier to understand and implement
+## For Peter the biggest win is making Hash Maps much easier to understand and implement

 !SLIDE